rest-for-physics/rest-for-physics.github.io/installation/installation.md

 source /path/to/installation/thisREST.sh
 ```

-If the welcome message was not disable using the corresponding cmake option, you should see the following output on screen
+If the welcome message was not disabled using the corresponding cmake option, you should now see the following output on screen

 ```
   *****************************************************************************
   W E L C O M E   to  R E S T

   Commit  : 5ca24fea (2022-11-28 14:00:19 +0100)
-  Branch/Version : jgalan_applyCut_always/v2.3.13
+  Branch/Version : master/v2.3.13
   Compilation date : 2022-11-29 15:30
   Official release : No
-  Clean state : No
+  Clean state : Yes
 ```

 This output can be generated again using `rest-config --welcome`.